PitouGames/PitouGames/README.md

 - 🌍 Ecology
 - 🏗️ Contributing to Open-Source software

-💬 Don't hesitate to contact me: open an issue on this repo!
+💬 Don't hesitate to contact me using [this form](https://forms.gle/GEYD2Wkfo3pPzrMi8)!